-The transportation program shall be administered to provide safe and efficient services at the lowest possible cost.
-Transportation funds shall be used primarily to provide transportation of students to and from the nearest appropriate school as determined by the School Board and in accordance with Florida Statutes.
+- Ι. The transportation program shall be administered to provide safe and efficient services at the lowest possible cost.
+Transportation funds shall be used primarily to provide transportation of students to and from the nearest appropriate school as determined by the School Board and in accordance with Florida Statutes. - II.
 The Superintendent or designee shall be responsible for supervising, administering, investigating, and resolving problems of the District's transportation system.
-This shall include determination that all School Board and contracted employees involved with the transportation system are knowledgeable of applicable Florida Statutes and State Board of Education rules.
+This shall include determination that all School Board and contracted employees involved with the transportation system are knowledgeable of applicable Florida Statutes and State Board of Education rules. - III.
+The District shall provide for reciprocal policies and agreements related to transportation services with adjacent districts. - IV.
 The Superintendent or designee shall develop a handbook which sets forth guidelines, responsibilities, directions, and procedures for the District's transportation system.
 The handbooks and modifications to it shall be subject to School Board approval.

+REVISED: 11/17/09 FORMERLY: 3.1.1